 When a business decides to get equipped, they are faced with a long painstaking phase of comparing the different PIM options on the market.

-Making a successful call for bids for the implementation of a PIM project requires the business to go further into the details of the features available in PIM options on the market.
+Making a successful call for bids for the implementation of a PIM project requires the business to go further into the details of the features available in PIM options on the market (download a PIM call for bids template).
 They must also consider other essential criteria to guarantee the success of their project: quality and availability of support, autonomy of use and administration, training options, support throughout the project phases…

 Discover what not to miss for an in-depth comparison of PIM (Product Information Management) software.